SparkFun Inventor's Kit for micro:bit Experiment Guide

-To add a package to your MakeCode editor first click on Advanced and then Add Packages….
+To add a extension to your MakeCode editor first click on Advanced and then Add Extensions....

 This will bring up a search box.
-Feel free to search for different packages to play with, but for this specific example you need to search for a specific extension.
+Feel free to search for different extensions to play with, but for this specific example you need to search for a specific extension.
 From here you can search for "SparkFun" or "gator-temp," and it should show up as a public extension in the list.
 Go ahead and click on it.

-Once you select the TMP36 package there should be a TMP36 code block drawer to select from in your blocks menu.
+Once you select the gator-temp extension there should be a temperature code block drawer to select from in your blocks menu.

-This drawer has only one block in it and that is a block that returns the temperature from a TMP36 sensor connected to a specific pin in fahrenheit or celcius.
+This drawer has only one block in it and that is a block that returns the temperature from a TMP36 sensor connected to a specific pin in Fahrenheit or Celsius.